HDFGroup/hdf5/doc/cmake-vols-fetchcontent.md

 **NOTE**
-If a VOL connector requires extra information to be passed in its HDF5_VOL_<VOL name>_NAME variable and that information contains any semi-colons, those semi-colons should be escaped with a single backslash so that CMake doesn't parse the string as a list.
-If `cmake` is run from a shell, extra care may need to be taken when escaping the semi-colons depending on how the shell interprets backslashes.
+If a VOL connector requires extra information to be passed in its HDF5_VOL_<VOL name>_NAME variable and that information contains any semicolons, those semicolons should be escaped with a single backslash so that CMake doesn't parse the string as a list.
+If `cmake` is run from a shell, extra care may need to be taken when escaping the semicolons depending on how the shell interprets backslashes.

 ### Example - Build and test HDF5 Asynchronous I/O VOL connector